 UAV or Unmanned Aerial Vehicle: for purposes of these best practices, “UAV or Unmanned Aerial Vehicle” means an aircraft that is operated without the possibility of direct human intervention from within or on the aircraft.

-Section 3: Requirements of UAV Operations
+Section 3: Best Practices of UAV Operations

-(a) An operator should not knowingly and intentionally use a UAV to videotape, film, photograph, record, or view by electronic means a person:
+(a) An operator should not knowingly and intentionally use a UAV to videotape, film, photograph, record, or view by electronic means a person where the person being videotaped, filmed, photographed, recorded, or viewed by electronic means has a reasonable expectation of privacy:

-(1) Without the knowledge or consent of the person being videotaped, filmed, photographed, recorded, or viewed by electronic means;
+(1) Without the consent of the person being videotaped, filmed, photographed, recorded, or viewed by electronic means; or

-(2) Where the person being videotaped, filmed, photographed, recorded, or viewed by electronic means has a reasonable expectation of privacy; and

-(3) Except to the extent that the person being videotaped, filmed, photographed, recorded, or viewed by electronic means is reasonably unidentifiable.
+(2) Except to the extent that the person being videotaped, filmed, photographed, recorded, or viewed by electronic means is reasonably unidentifiable.

 (b) An operator should not use a UAV to violate existing law.